gitkraken/gk-dev-docs/gk-dev/gk-dev-dashboard-management.md

 ### Defect Rate

 This metric shows the number of defects detected over time.
 Values are expressed as **defects** over a rolling **7-day window**.
 A lower defect rate indicates a more stable and reliable deployment process.

+## Pull Request metrics

+Pull Request metrics help teams understand how quickly and smoothly code changes move through review and deployment.

+PR intelligence turns these insights into clear actions by highlighting slowdowns, spotting patterns in fast or delayed reviews, and uncovering blockers that may affect delivery.

 ### First Response Time ("Pickup Time")